Here is a draft of a single constitutional amendment that addresses all the federal electoral reforms recommended in this volume.

 Article I Sections 1, 2, and 3 are repealed and replaced as specified in 1.1, 1.2, and 1.3 of this section of this amendment.

 1.1 The Legislature

-All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a lower chamber called the House of Representatives and an upper chamber called the Chamber of Deputies.
+All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a lower chamber called the House of Representatives and an upper chamber called the Senate.

 1.2 The House of Representatives

 The House of Representatives shall be composed of 501 Members chosen every second year, and each Representative shall have one vote.
 Congress may modify the number of members by law.